kube-logging/logging-operator/README.md

 If you find this project useful here's how you can help:

-:rocket: Send a pull request with your new features and bug fixes
+- Send a pull request with your new features and bug fixes :rocket:
-:muscle: Help new users with issues they may encounter
+- Help new users with issues they may encounter :muscle:
-:star: Support the development of this project and star this repo!
+- Support the development of this project and star this repo! :star:
-:metal: If you use the operator, we would like to kindly ask you to add yourself to the list of production adopters.
+- If you use the operator, we would like to kindly ask you to add yourself to the list of production [adopters](https://github.com/banzaicloud/logging-operator/blob/master/ADOPTERS.md).:metal: <br>
 For more information please read the [developer documentation](./docs/developers.md)

 ## License